pabloum/CppCourses/2_Intermediate/ReadingLegacyCpp/Chapter3.md

  It was used a lot for debugging.
 It might appear commented.

  - This function takes N number of parameters but the first one is always the format string.
-    * Foramat string: mix of text and placeholders (which will be substituted with the value of a variable) e.g. `printf("This is my value %d \n", value);`
+    * Format string: mix of text and placeholders (which will be substituted with the value of a variable) e.g. `printf("This is my value %d \n", value);`

 * %s -> string